Alaskan Tigers Book Eleven

 Turi, Trey, and their mate Ivy had just expanded the forum they’d created and included a search program which searched the web for key words.
 The police report of the incident was one of the things the new program had picked up on, alerting them to the lion’s presence.
 Carran, who had just returned after almost a month assisting the new Alpha of the Connecticut Tigers, had hoped Ty and Tabitha would have sent someone else for this mission.

 Carran had finally returned to Alaska less than a week ago and had been looking forward to getting back into the swing of things when Ty came to him with the latest assignment.
 He had hoped the conversation between him and his Alpha would have gone a little differently.
 For several months he’d been a temporary guard for Tabitha, filling in as needed, but his Elders had plans to expand her guards based on new threats, and Carran had his eyes set on one of those spots.
 He wanted to be a permanent addition to the Queen’s guards.
 To prove himself, he had been taking up additional duties.
-First by training Spencer so he could protect Mason, the Alpha of the Arizona Tigers, and then by spending his time in Connecticut assisting them.
+First by training Spencer so he could protect Mason, the Alpha of the Arizona Tigers, and then by spending his time in Connecticut assisting that clan.
 It seemed like that wasn’t enough to prove his dedication to the Alaskan Tigers and Tabitha’s cause.

 Ty’s cryptic message played through his thoughts.
 You’re a valuable member of the team, even more so in the coming months.
 I know you want to be here, we all do, but first Tabitha needs you to go to Pennsylvania and detain the lion shifter.
 You’ll understand soon enough.
 What did his Alpha mean?
 Why would it be more important for him to deal with this lone shifter than work on another assignment for his Elders?
 What about the rogues, who were still one of their biggest threats?
-Or the Alpha who refused to commit to Tabitha as Queen of the Tigers?
+Or the Alphas who refused to commit to Tabitha as Queen of the Tigers?

 Hearing his name made him glance around as he crossed the parking lot.
 Half a dozen cars down, he caught sight of an ally.
 The parking lot light was out, allowing him to wait there, hidden in the darkness so he wouldn’t be spotted by humans.
 Carran had no problem seeing Red standing there.
-The recently promoted Elder guard for the West Virginia Tigers held a new air of confidence since the last time Carran saw him.
+The recently promoted Elder Guard for the West Virginia Tigers held a new air of confidence since the last time Carran saw him.
 It seemed as though the new role fit him well.
 Red’s main duty was guarding the Elders’ home and sometimes guarding Lukas, the clan’s Lieutenant.

-In jeans and a t-shirt which strained against Red’s chest, he looked causal as he waited leaning against the driver’s door of Carran’s rental SUV.
+In jeans and a T-shirt which strained against Red’s chest, he looked casual as he waited leaning against the driver’s door of Carran’s rental SUV.
 If an airport security guard stumbled upon him leaning against the rental car without proper identification and half hidden in the darkness, there was no doubt they’d find him suspicious.
 Red would have been hauled off for questioning, either because they thought he was there to steal a car off the lot or something more sinister.

 “What are you doing here?”
 Carran came to stand directly in front of Red.
 “I thought my backup was several hours behind me, still tying up loose ends of their mission.”

-“They are, but Jinx sent me with this…” With a grin, Red unzipped the duffle bag that was resting on the hood of the SUV.
+“They are, but Jinx sent me with this.”
+With a grin, Red unzipped the duffle bag that was resting on the hood of the SUV.

 Inside the black bag was a duplicate of Carran’s arsenal that he carried each day.
 Since he’d handed off his weapons to Ty before entering the airport in Alaska, he felt as though someone had cut off his arm.
 Yet another drawback of flying commercially and further proof that the Brown brothers had spoiled them by being there whenever any of the Alaskan Tigers needed a lift.
 Weapons were a key to their survival and to keeping others safe.
 In the human world, he couldn’t shift if there was a threat to him or someone else and being without weapons would narrow his options.